 You get 2 points for every dollar spent with American Express Travel.
 You can also earn up to 10 points per dollar by shopping through the many retailers on the American Express reward shopping website.
 There is no limit to the number of points you can earn per year and the points never expire.
 This rewards program applies both to your card and any cards you give to your employees.
 There is no fee to add employee cards to your account.

 Once you’ve collected Membership Rewards points, they can be redeemed for a variety of rewards.
 American Express offers a flexible rewards program for travel.
 You can convert your points into flights without worrying about blackout dates.
-You can also roll over your points into over 20 frequent flyer and hotel loyalty programs.
+You can also roll over your points into over a dozen frequent flyer and hotel loyalty programs.
 If you aren't interested in flights, you can use your points for hotel stays, merchandise, or as a credit to pay down your card balance.

-- Offers a 5,000 point bonus after your first purchase
+- Earn 5,000 point bonus after your first purchase

-- Waives the annual fee for the first year
+- $0 introductory annual fee for the first year (then $95)

 - No pre-set spending limit